The Key to Fast Web Design with Reusable Content

 Global Customizers

-Look for a places where you can add settings that can be easily applied to different parts of your site.
-If you are willing to add CSS code to tune up some specific button think about adding it more or less globally in order to make sure that if you need to apply same style to another button you will be able to do so by simply adding a class name without copying whole code.
+Look for places where you can add settings that can be easily applied to different parts of your site.
+If you are willing to add CSS code to tune up some specific button think about adding it more or less globally in order to make sure that if you need to apply the same style to another button you will be able to do so by simply adding a class name without copying whole code.

 Import/Export